homer0/projext/documents/plugins.md

 #### Revision file creation

-- name: `revision-file-created`.
+- Name: `revision-file-created`.
-- parameters:
+- Parameters:
  - `version`: The version written on the file.

 This is emitted if the revision file feature is enabled (check the project configuration document) and the command that creates it was called.